matter-labs/era-compiler-solidity/docs/src/eravm/05-instructions/02-evm/01-reference.md

 ### EraVM Assembly

-Assembly emitted for LLVM standard library functions depends on available optimizations which differ between versions.
-If there is no assembly example under the instruction, compile a reproducing contract with the latest version of `zksolc`.
+The assembly generated for LLVM standard library functions depends on available optimizations, which vary by version.
+If you do not see an assembly example for a particular instruction, try compiling a reproducing contract using the latest `zksolc`.

-EraVM specification contains a list of [all EraVM instructions (see the table of contents)](https://matter-labs.github.io/eravm-spec/spec.html).
+For a comprehensive list of instructions, see the [EraVM specification](https://matter-labs.github.io/eravm-spec/spec.html), which provides them in its table of contents.